FAQ

 Trauma, stress, pollution, genetics, diet, hormones, skin disorders, aging, trichotillomania, major surgery, medication, endocrine conditions that affect thyroid function, iron deficiency, systemic diseases like lupus, scarring, chemical processing, and even wearing certain hairstyles can all contribute to hair loss.

-5. What is a non-surgical hair loss solution?
-Read more…
+What is a non-surgical hair loss solution?

-You might be surprised to learn of the numerous non-surgical hair restorative methods.
 These options include various products and procedures that specifically address hair loss.
-From specially formulated hair and scalp care products, filler fibers, topicals like Tricho Gel and Minoxidil, to therapeutic scalp treatments such as Low-Level Laser Therapy (LLLT), PRP, and Scalp Micropigmentation (SMP) to name a few.
+From specially formulated hair and scalp care products, cosmetic camouflage fibers and sprays, topicals like TrichoGel and Minoxidil, to advanced regenerative technology such as the Alma TED and Low-Level Laser Therapy (LLLT), to therapeutic scalp treatments including Ozone and Compression Therapy, and Scalp Micropigmentation (SMP) to name a few.
 Also, all manner of hair additions that run the gamut from fully bonded custom systems to clip-in ready-to-wear options.

 According to the American Hair Loss Council, a hair addition is any external hair-bearing device added to existing hair or scalp to give the appearance of a fuller head of hair.
 For example, hair extensions, hairpieces, toupees, toppers, partial hair, and full prostheses, integration systems, and weaves.
 These devices may consist of human hair, synthetic fiber, or a combination of both.
 These non-surgical hair replacement options are also referred to as hair systems or hair enhancements.

-7. How are hair additions (systems) attached?
-Read more…
+How are hair additions (systems) attached?

 Partial and full hair additions are attached in a variety of ways to the existing hair or directly to the scalp skin.
 Some attachment methods, such as clips, can be put on and removed by the wearer while others are of a more semi-permanent nature secured with some type of bonding agent or apparatus and thus require a maintenance visit to the salon to be removed, serviced, and reattached by your hair loss specialist.

-8. Bonding To Hair?
-Read more…
+Bonding To Hair?

-9. Will attachments hurt my hair?
-Read more…
+Will attachments hurt my hair?

 If performed correctly on healthy hair and serviced accordingly, attachments will not cause hair loss.
 Keep in mind that the selection of the hair system and attachment method best suited for your hair must be taken into consideration.

-10. Bonding To Skin?
-Read more…
+Bonding To Skin?

 Attachments made directly to the scalp skin include a variety of adhesives such as two-sided tapes and liquid adhesives.
 These adhesives are specifically formulated for on-skin bonding and they come in varying strengths and formulations.

-11. Will attachments hurt my scalp?
-Read more…
+Will attachments hurt my scalp?

 All adhesives are safe and formulated specifically for skin bonding, however, it is always best to have a patch test done to determine if there are any allergies or sensitivities to adhesives.